Novavax delays timelines for COVID-19 vaccine regulatory filings, production

 Novavax reported a net loss for the first quarter of $223 million.
 It had $447 million in revenue, mostly payments from the U.S. government for its COVID-19 vaccine research, and spent $593 million on research and development.

-Reporting by Trisha Roy in Bengaluru and Carl O’Donnell in New York; Editing by Bill Berkrot and Richard Pullin
+Reporting by Trisha Roy in Bengaluru and Carl O’Donnell in New York; additional reporting by Emilio Parodi in Milan; Editing by Richard Pullin and Jason Neely

 Our Standards: The Thomson Reuters Trust Principles.